Jacksonville State vs. Tennessee State Prediction, Game Preview: FCS Spring Football

 The Gamecocks have the talent to hit the ground.

-It is an experienced bunch with star power and running games that go on to a great run.
-It all began with a 27–10 win thanks to Tennessee Tech for 274 yards on the ground and a D held in the second half.
+This is an experienced bunch with star power and running games that go on to a great run.
+It all started with a 27–10 win thanks to Tennessee Tech for 274 yards on the ground and a D held in the second half.

-Tennessee State’s defensive front was gauded in a 27–20 loss to Austin Peay, which left Brian Snead long after the lead, taking the 227 yard sand to three scores.
+Tennessee State’s defensive front suffered a 27–20 loss to Austin Pei, who gave up long after long pass to Brian Snead, who flew the 227 yard sand for three points.
 Jacksonville State has a ground game to push.
 However…

 Why would tennessee state win